nam-jeong/nam-jeong.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am currently a PhD student at the Software Security Lab of Nankai University, under the supervision of Associate Professor LLF.
+I am currently a PhD student at the Software Security Lab of Nankai University, under the supervision of Associate Professor [Lingling Fan](https://lingling-fan.github.io/).
 My research interests include mobile testing, open-source governance, and supply chain security.
 Prior to this, I graduated in 2023 with a bachelor's degree from the College of Computer Science and Technology at Jilin University.

 ***
 <!--